-The vision of the Center for Family Risk and Resilience (CFRR) is to become the interface between the research knowledge of the University and the practical experience and perceived needs of the community of social service providers.
+The Center for Family Resilience is an initiative of Oklahoma State University's College of Human Sciences, Cooperative Extension Services, and the OSU-Tulsa campus with the vision to become the interface between the research knowledge of the University and the practical experience and perceived needs of the community of social service providers.

-Located on the Tulsa Campus, the mission of the CFRR is to promote resilience and reduce risk among individuals, couples, and families across the lifespan in rural and urban areas of Oklahoma through multidisciplinary research, education, and outreach.
+Located on the Tulsa Campus, the mission of the CFR is to promote resilience and reduce risk among individuals, couples, and families across the lifespan in rural and urban areas of Oklahoma through multidisciplinary research, education, and outreach.